 Hi, I’m Lisa Davies.
 I’m new to being a Parent Governor and having been doing the role for a few months so have been spending my time listening and understanding to help me make a difference to the school community.

-My little lady, Isabelle is in year one at Village Primary and that was my motivation to volunteer to become a Parent Governor.
+My little lady, Isabelle is in year two at Village Primary and that was my motivation to volunteer to become a Parent Governor.
 I want to support the school in the welfare of the children, staff and for the school to excel in the local area.

 Outside of being a Parent Governor and a Mummy, I work full time as an Independent Education Welfare Officer in schools in across Teesside.
 This gives me some experience and understanding of the challenges schools have.
 I know the importance of Safeguarding and attendance in schools, and I will bring this into my role of Parent Governor.